hadan24/robot-finds-kitten/README.md

 * Run	`pip install -r requirements.txt`
 * Run	`py robot-finds-kitten.py`

-If you don't/can't build it yourself, AND you have a Windows machine:
-* Simply download the `.exe` in `dist`

-At the moment, other operating systems and Python versions are not safely supported in this project, if at all.

 ## Design Questions
 1. With my changes to RFK, I want to create a more challenging puzzle/strategy game-like experience where finding the kitten